 Let’s get going in this Stripe Payment WordPress tutorial…

 The first thing you’d want to do is to create your Stripe account.

 This is important because, without an active Stripe account, you won’t be able to connect it to WPForms.

-Creating a Stripe account is simple, and straightforward.
+Creating a Stripe account is straightforward.

 Note: You need a business email address to create your Stripe account.
 An email account like Gmail, Yahoo, or AOL won’t work with creating a Stripe account.